inter-action/blog/others/typescript/typescript.md

 * JS fullstack - this is due to the rise of micro service architecture
   * building Isomorphic/Universal javascript app
   * building realtime app

+所有的这些方向, 你可能都需要熟悉nodejs, why:

 * construct front-end automated workflow (minify resources (js, image, css), upload, add md5 hash tag...etc)
-    * nodescript + makefile - why this ? you get the ultimate control of things
+    * nodescript + makefile - why this ? some edge cases & you get the ultimate control of things

 key elements:
 * event loop - this is nodejs's way of achieving concurrency